jsatt/django-podcast-client/README.md

 Be sure to install Fabric using `pip install fabric`, and use `fab` to run your developement environment.
 Run `fab -l` to see all options.

-To running tests also requires nose and mox, run
+Running tests also requires nose and mox.
+Run
-`pip install mox nose django-nose`.
+`pip install mox nose django-nose` to install.
 You can then run `fab test`.

-To manually run the app and admin, you'll want to run `fab syncdb` then `fab migrate`, then you can run `fab serve` to start the Django dev server, or `fab shell` to open the Django shell.
+To manually run the app, you'll want to run `fab syncdb` then `fab migrate`, then you can run `fab serve` to start the Django dev server, or `fab shell` to open the Django shell.

 Please make sure any pull requests are PEP8 compliant and pass pyflakes.
 It's also preferable that an issue is opened and discussed before a pull request is